MailboxValidator/mailboxvalidator-bundle/README.md

 # MailboxValidator Symfony Email Validation Bundle

-MailboxValidator Symfony Email Validation Bundle provides an easy way to call the MailboxValidator API which validates if an email address is valid.
+MailboxValidator Symfony Email Validation Bundle provides user an easy and simple way to perform email validation, if it's a valid email, by leveraging the MailboxValidator API.
+If you do not own a MailboxValidator API, you can sign up for a free one at [https://www.mailboxvalidator.com](https://www.mailboxvalidator.com/plans#api).

-Note: This bundle required at least Symfony 4.3 to work with.
+Note: This bundle only support Symfony 4.3 and onwards.

 ## Installation

+We recommend the installation via Composer.
 Open the terminal, navigate to your project root and run the following commands:

 ```console
 $ composer require mailboxvalidator/mailboxvalidator-bundle